derlin/phrasal/README.md

 * :octopus::octopus::octopus::octopus::octopus::octopus::octopus::octopus: (I just love octopuses)
 * [Personal website](https://derlin.ch)

+## TODO

+* twitter is now fully powered by JS, so text can't be accessed anymore...
+Find a way to circumvent that / use the old version?

 TODO: add some usecases, such as finding links, cleaning a text file, etc. add language support information